-Data will be collected using DataSifttm, a commercial social media/Big Data collection and delivery service (see below).
-Epidemicotm will then ensure the data are deidentified and cleared of all personal identifiable information (PII) before performing some automated classification and providing to GSK.
-Epidemico's medical product data are acquired prospectively from online forums that are accessible through proprietary automated content scraping technology, Application Programming Interfaces (APIs) officially published by the sources/sites, and RSS feeds.
+Data will be collected by Epidemico using DataSifttm, a commercial social media/Big Data collection and delivery service (see below), as well as directly from website owners where applicable/necessary.
+Epidemicotm will then ensure the data are deidentified and cleared of all personal identifiable information (PII) before performing automated classification and providing to GSK.
+Epidemico's medical product data are acquired from online forums that are accessible through proprietary automated content scraping technology, Application Programming Interfaces (APIs) officially published by the sources/sites, and RSS feeds.